GOP group clears step to pursue Michigan voting restrictions

 Once the Board of State Canvassers also clears the petition’s form, likely Monday, Secure MI Vote will soon after begin collecting signatures, spokesman Jamie Roe said.

 The group needs roughly 340,000 valid voter signatures over six months and has made clear it wants the GOP-controlled Legislature to enact the bill in 2022 rather than let it go on the ballot.
 Democratic Gov. Gretchen Whitmer could not veto it.

 The initiative would require prospective absentee voters to provide a copy of their photo identification with the application or to include their driver’s license number, state ID number or the last four digits of their Social Security number.
 People currently seeking an absentee ballot must sign the application, and the signature is matched to the voter file.

-Instead, they — and absentee voters who fail to attach ID information — could cast a provisional ballot and have to verify their identity within six days of the election for it to count.
+The measure would toughen a requirement that voters submit photo ID by eliminating the ability for those without one to sign an affidavit and still vote.
+Instead, they — and absentee voters who fail to attach their ID information — would get a provisional ballot and have to verify their identity within six days of the election for it to count.